Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Raw

 • The most Bulletproof way to prepare a fat and most protein is to not cook it – if it is safe and feasible not to.
-This might strike you as a little odd since lots of your calories on the Bulletproof Diet come from animal products, but grass-fed animal products are much less likely to contain parasites, pathogens, and toxins than those from grain-fed animals, so I think it’s safe to eat them on the rare side.
+This might strike you as a little odd since lots of your calories on the Bulletproof Diet come from animal products, but grass-fed animal products are much less likely to contain parasites, pathogens, and toxins.
 Most cooking methods also oxidize delicate omega-3 and omega-6 fats, making them inflammatory.

 Lightly Heated